Cybersecurity Ethics For Attorneys And Law Firms

 Different Risk Postures Depending On Firm Profile

-The risks and the necessary associated measures to protect confidential information and the general integrity of a firm will differ depending on the scenario.
-While the standard from an ethics perspective is that of “the reasonableness standard,” each firm will have its threshold that it needs to meet.
+The risks and necessary associated measures to protect confidential information and a firm’s general integrity will differ depending on the scenario.
+While the standard from an ethics perspective is “the reasonableness standard,” each firm will have its threshold that it needs to meet.

 With all that said, even the most mundane matters can be of value to bad actors.
 While the large hacking syndicates or state actors might be interested in firms with high-value information that they can leverage and perform intentional and strategic hits, there are dangers that small firms need to be wary of too.
 For example, automated hacking, such as websites of a small firm or solo, also poses a risk, whether from a systems integrity perspective or even client matter disclosure.
 A report by Coveware on ransomware and related data breaches stated concerning law firms: